-Contribution income for the inkomstpension system increased by SEK 10.8 billion between 2017 and 2018, or by 4.0 per cent.
-The reason was a 1.8 percent increase in employment.
-Hourly wages increased by about 2.5 percent and the number of hours worked grew by 1.9 percent according to the National Institute of Economic Research.
+Contribution income for the inkomstpension system increased by SEK 11.2 billion between 2018 and 2019, or by 4.1 per cent.
+This amounts to almost the entire increase in wages in 2019 according to the National Institute of Economic Research.

-The difference between the National Pension Funds' reporting of contribution revenue and that of the Swedish Social Insurance Agency/the Swedish Pensions Agency (SEK 118 million) can be explained largely by periodization differences.
-The difference between reported contribution revenue in the premium pension system and that reported by the Swedish Social Insurance Agency/the Swedish Pensions Agency (SEK 2 303 million) is partly due to certain adjustment amounts being included in the amount for the premium pension system (see Note 18).
+The difference between the National Pension Funds' reporting of contribution revenue and that of the Swedish Social Insurance Agency and the Swedish Pensions Agency (SEK -74 million) can be explained largely by periodization differences.
+The difference between reported contribution revenue in the premium pension system and that reported by the Swedish Social Insurance Agency/the Swedish Pensions Agency (SEK 699 million) is partly due to certain adjustment amounts being included in the amount for the premium pension system (see Note 18).

-Employer, self-employed, and centr. govt. pension contribution General pension contribution Total Earned income 190,623 116,020 306,643 Transfer payments, see Table B 10,076 6,846 16,922 Pension-qualifying amounts, see Table C 16,337 0 16,337 Total 217,036 122,866 339,902
+millions of SEK Employer, self-employed, and centr. govt. pension contribution General pension contribution Total Earned income 1 198,298 122,754 321,052 Transfer payments, see Table B 9,780 6,749 16,529 Pension-qualifying amounts, see Table C 15,660 0 15,660 Total 223,738 129,503 353,241

-Table A Pension Contributions, Excluding Settlements etc. Allocated by Type of Contribution Base, 2018 \ millions of SEK
+Table A Pension Contributions, Excluding Settlements etc. Allocated by Type of Contribution Base, 2019

-\ The allocation of the general pension contribution between the two types of contribution base is estimated and is not shown in the accounting systems.
+The allocation of the general pension contribution between the two types of contribution base is estimated and is not shown in the accounting systems.